Mathew Fraser

 Fraser also changed his approach to training and focused on attacking all their weaknesses.
 Everything he wasn't good at was no longer an impediment to his claim to be the fittest man on the planet.

+Mat Fraser lost to Ben Smith in the 2015 CrossFit Gamess, in what was his first major title shot.
 For the second year in a row, he came in second.
-Although many would consider this an achievement, Mat saw it as a defeat.
+While many would consider this an achievement, Mat experienced it as a defeat.
 That was the turning point: he changed his diet, his approach, and set out to become unbeatable.

-2014 - 2nd in the Games and rejection to Reebok
+2nd in the Games in its first year and rejection of Reebok

-Mat was runner-up without sponsorship, the only one in the top 10 without support from a brand.
+Mat was runner-up without sponsorship as a "rookie" (the name given to first-time participants), and was the only one in the top 10 without brand support.
 He told how he was treated with contempt by a Reebok employee, and how he turned down their offer even when they offered him a contract after his success.

 Fraser explained that when he was about 23 years old he was invited to Reebok headquarters in the USA along with other athletes.